Wrrytham/Predicting-Perovskite-Properties/README.md

 - **RMSE** — Root Mean Squared Error
 - **R²** — Coefficient of determination

 Reported separately for formation energy and band gap on both training and test splits.
-If a `y_scaler` is available, metrics are reported in the original physical units (eV/atom and eV).
+Metrics are reported in original physical units (eV/atom and eV) after inverse-transforming the standardized targets.

 ---